chromium/chromium/testing/rust_gtest_interop/README.md

 }
 ```

-To add a Rust file to the test suite, simply add it to the `rs_sources`, and to
+To add a Rust file to the test suite, simply add it to the `rs_sources`.
+Unlike
-the _crate root_.
-If this is the first Rust file being added, then you will have
+other Rust crates, the `crate_root` is not specified, since it is generated from
-to write the crate root as well.
+the sources list.

 `BUILD.gn`:
 ```gn